TexNas1/REACT-NATIVE-BASIC-GAMEAPP/README.md

 # Once, the correct number is guessed, game gets over

-# The app has been developed by following the udemy course on "REACT NATIVE-COMPLETE GUIDE 2021"
+# The app has been developed by following the udemy course on "REACT NATIVE-THE COMPLETE GUIDE"